 A degree in theology and religious studies leads to a wide range of careers.
 You will be equipped for a variety of positions that call for skills such as the careful analysis of texts and complex issues, reasoned decision-making, sensitivity to cultural and religious diversity, and the ability to communicate ideas clearly and effectively.
 Recent graduates are working in areas such as: law, teaching, journalism and publishing, politics, the charity sector, as well as in a variety of religious contexts.

-In 2015, 94% of first-degree graduates in the department who were available for employment had secured work or further study within six months of graduation.
-The average starting salary was £18,154 with the highest being £23,000*.
+In 2016, 93.2% of undergraduates in the School of Humanities who were available for employment had secured work or further study within six months of graduation.
+The average starting salary was £20,205 with the highest being £38,000.*

 You can apply to spend time abroad, usually for a semester in the second year, through the Universitas 21 and Erasmus schemes.
 The Department currently has links with universities in Australia, Canada, South Africa, Sweden and the US.